theandrew168/sbs-website/content/posts/brain-dump-bffs-and-api-calls.md

 This concept already exists and is known as the "Backend for Frontend Pattern" (often shortened to "BFF").
 Similar to the "N+1 Problem", this pattern is [well documented](https://samnewman.io/patterns/architectural/bff/).

-Build a BFF-ish endpoint that includes isFollowing per blog.
-Would this mean introducing a new blog type like BlogWithAccount?

-1. Always return isFollowing on blogs
-   1. Account is required
-   2. Account is optional, default to false if nil

-I don't love this because blogs are their own thing.
-Whether or not they are being followed by the auth'd account is separate (from a data model POV).
-But from a user point of view, blogs _do_ always have this field.
-I feel like this sacrifices API / data model purity a bit.
+For my specific problem, a more BFF-ish solution would be to include some sort of `isFollowed` field alongside any blog objects.
+On the backend, I could join through the `account_blog` table and include this data in a single query.
+Then, this page could be powered by one API call and one SQL query.
+Now that I mention it...
+I think I've already done this elsewhere in the app.

 ### Articles

 As it turns out, I've already solved a similar problem via the "BFF Endpoint" approach (I just didn't know it had a name).
-Blogs can have multiple posts (one-to-many), and posts can have multiple tags (many-to-many).
+Quick refresher: blogs can have multiple posts (one-to-many), and posts can have multiple tags (many-to-many).
 In the API (and database), these are represented as separate resources that can be CRUD'd individually.
 However, on the frontend, we frequently need to bundle these disparate models together into something useful for the user.
 Here is a screenshot from the application: